-If you’d like to create an Italian garden in your own backyard, you’re in the right place.
+If you’d like to create an Italian garden in your backyard, you’re in the right place.
 Read on.

-Italian Garden, its History and Influence
+The Italian Garden: History and Influence

-The Italian garden style has influenced many gardens around the world, and has become a staple in the garden design industry.
+The Italian garden style has influenced many gardens around the world and has become a staple in the garden design industry.

 What is the “Mediterranean Garden Style”?